Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 	/* Accumulated RSS usage in duration of a task, in MBytes-usecs.
 	 * The current rss usage is added to this counter every time
 	 * a tick is charged to a task's system time.
-So, at the end we
+So, at the woke end we
 	 * will have memory usage multiplied by system time.
 Thus an
 	 * average usage per system time unit can be calculated.
 	 */